Loky by Virtuals (LOKY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Loky by Virtuals Historical Price

-According to the latest data gathered on Loky by Virtuals live price page, the current price of Loky by Virtuals is 0.00243868USD.
-The circulating supply of Loky by Virtuals(LOKY) is 895.68M LOKY , giving it a market capitalization of $2.18M.
+According to the latest data gathered on Loky by Virtuals live price page, the current price of Loky by Virtuals is 0.00220159USD.
+The circulating supply of Loky by Virtuals(LOKY) is 895.68M LOKY , giving it a market capitalization of $1.97M.

 The Loky by Virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LOKY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.